kevenv/kevenv.github.io/templates/blog/cuda_setup.md

-# CUDA Tutorial 1 - Hello world!
+# CUDA Tutorial 1 - Setup

 Welcome to this tutorial on CUDA!
 Before we get started we should setup our development environment.